opendr-eu/opendr/docs/reference/mobile-manipulation.md

         roslaunch modulation_rl pr2_analytical.launch

-2b. evaluation in gazebo: _instead_ of 2a start gazebo with the pr2 robot as well moveit
+2b. evaluation in gazebo: _instead_ of 2a start gazebo with the pr2 robot as well moveit.
+Please run from outside the conda environment with a python2 interpreter.

         roslaunch pr2_gazebo pr2_empty_world.launch
         roslaunch pr2_moveit_config move_group.launch